praw-dev/praw/docs/tutorials/reply_bot.rst

     :start-line: 8
     :end-line: 16

-Finally we need to call ``main`` only in the cases that this script is the one being
+Finally, we need to call ``main`` only in the cases that this script is the one being
 executed:

 .. include:: ../examples/lmgtfy_bot.py